 Housing agency SGS Studentbostäder has rooms in several parts of the city.
-On their website, you’ll find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.
+On their website, you will find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.

 Housing agency Chalmers Studentbostäder offers housing nearby campus Johanneberg.
-On their website, you’ll find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.
+On their website, you will find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.

 There is also the option to arrange your housing through private landlords or other websites/social media.

-If you stay with a private landlord you need to make sure what's included in the rent, i.e. heating, water, electricity, Wi-Fi, furniture etc.
+If you stay with a private landlord you need to make sure to receive information of what is included in the rent, i.e. heating, water, electricity, Wi-Fi, furniture etc.